patrick-5546/notes/docs/internship_prep/hardware/hw_reference.md

 4. **Timing analysis:** looks for timing violations
     - Path delay is sum of all logic and wire delays

-## SystemVerilog

-- Types of modules
-    - Behavioral: describe what module does (gate level)
-    - Structural: describe how it is built from simpler modules (instantiates other modules)
-- Unlike regular Verilog, SystemVerilog supports OOP and generate statements
-    - Generate statements are for readability; they don’t change hardware implementation

 ## Memory

 - Types: DRAM (volatile, capacitor), SRAM (nonvolatile, cross-coupled inverter), ROM (nonvolatile, read only)